Expunction – Deleting www.intima.org Net Art Works

 Memory is there to deceive.

-Between 11 May and 16 June 2011, Igor Štromajer, one of the pioneers of net art in Slovenia and worldwide, carried out a ritual expunction of his classic net projects, which he created between 1996 and 2007.
-Every day during that period, he deleted one net art project; he removed it permanently from his server, so that the projects are now no longer available on the web server of Intima Virtual Base.
-He completely deleted 37 net art projects, totalling 3288 files or 101 MB.
+Expunction is a project by ex-net-artist and current pseudo-artist Igor Štromajer.
+Between 11 May and 16 June 2011, Štromajer ritually deleted a number of his classical net art works produced between 1996 and 2007.
+He expunged one net art project per day, permanently deleting it from his online server, so that the projects are no longer available at the Intima Virtual Base.
+He deleted 37 net art works altogether, amounting to 3,288 files or 101.72 MB.

-The project Expunction raises questions about temporality, duration and availability of net art projects, which change over time and slowly, but persistently lose their utility and, accordingly, their content. Štromajer’s principal guide in this project was the idea that one who creates, programs and constructs art can also deprogram, deconstruct, delete it.
-This is not an aggressive or destructive act, but rather an instance of taking into account natural rhythm: birth, life, death, which repeat themselves cyclically and oscillate in natural amplitudes. Štromajer has deleted history, including his own personal, intimate history, for he believes that memory serves to deceive, to betray us, to misrepresent rather than paint and describe the past.
+The Expunction project broaches the questions of temporality, duration, archiving, and accessibility of (net) art works that automatically change over time as the hardware and software change (browsers, players, applications etc.), slowly but inexorably losing their functionality and consequently also their content.
+The artist’s basic premise in this project was that whoever creates, programs, and composes art is also entitled to deprogram, deconstruct, and delete it.
+This is not an act of violence or destruction, but rather the observation of the natural rhythm of birth, life, and death, cyclically repeated and oscillating in natural amplitudes.
+In a way, Štromajer has erased history, including his own personal history, since he believes that our memory serves to deceive, to betray us, to misrepresent rather than paint and describe the past.
 A deceitful memory can be erased without qualms, for it does not offer an authentic image of the past of which it speaks, but always only a deceptive, a fraudulent, fabricated, and distorted image.
-Hence, once they are published, the deleted art works or their remaining fragments – which can no longer be deleted due to the dispersal and the fragmentation of the world wide web – tell us much more about their originals (the original art works) than the originals themselves.
+For this reason the deleted works or their remaining fragments, undeletable once they have been made publicly accessible since the World Wide Web is so widely spread and fragmentary, tell us much more about the originals (original works) than the originals themselves.
+With its empty slot and precise documentation, a nonexistent work, or rather its absence, points out the ephemerality of a net art work, telling at the same time much more about the deleted work than the so-called actual original could.

 Number of deleted net art works: 37